-The debate over whether or not nutrition, skin care and weight management products giant Herbalife is a legitimate company that actually enables someone to become an entrepreneur, work from home and create their own financial success or if it is a pyramid scheme is once again very much in the news.
+The debate over whether or not nutrition, skin care and weight management products giant Herbalife is a legitimate company that actually enables someone to become an entrepreneur with its unique network marketing business opportunity, work from home and create their own financial success or if it is a pyramid scheme is once again very much in the news.

 If it’s the latter, then Herbalife may be destined for trouble sooner rather than later as the pressure to prove itself is on once again, not to mention the fact that so-called “pyramid schemes” are not a legitimate multi-level marketing (MLM) business model and are illegal.